 Pembina, the Canadian company behind the terminal, won’t disclose the identity of those buyers, but says it has submitted the information to the Federal Energy Regulatory Commission.
 If built, commission documents show Jordan Cove would spew nearly 2 million tons of carbon dioxide each year, making it Oregon’s largest emitter of the greenhouse gas.

-The commission released a draft environmental impact statement in March that recommended changing the pipeline route in order to cross fewer lakes, rivers and streams than the route Pembina requested in its 2017 application.
+The commission released a draft environmental impact statement in March that recommended changing the pipeline route from the one Pembina requested in its 2017 application to one that would cross fewer lakes, rivers and streams.

 Jarrad said she called about 30 landowners whose property was on the route proposed in the draft plan.